-We tried their 2004 Wente Clone Chardonnay from the Durell Vineyard located in a slightly warmer area than the Carneros region due to its more northerly location.
+Over the years TOR has sourced Chardonnay from acclaimed Carneros vineyard sites such as Durell, Hyde and Hudson.
+We tried the 2004 Wente Clone Chardonnay from the Durell Vineyard; this site is located in a slightly warmer area than typical for the Carneros region due to its more northerly location.
 The Wente clone is known for its small berries and concentrated flavors.
-This wine typically is fermented using only natural yeasts and sometimes can have a very long fermentation period lasting up to 7 months!
-This particular Chardonnay has a beautiful golden hue in the glass, it is very floral on the nose with a deep rich honeysuckle aromas with hints of peanut brickle in the mouth.
-It is a wildly popular restaurant wine and is available by the bottle at the French Laundry in Yountville.
+This wine typically is fermented using only natural yeasts and sometimes can have a very long and slow fermentation period lasting up to 7 months.
+This particular Chardonnay shows a beautiful golden hue in the glass; it is surprisingly floral on the nose with a deep rich honeysuckle aromas along with hints of peanut brittle on the palate.
+It is an extremely popular restaurant wine and is available by the bottle at the French Laundry in Yountville.

-We also tried two of their Cabernet Sauvignons, each one totally different from the other.
-One is their 2005 Cabernet Sauvignon from the Cimarrossa Vineyard at about 2100 feet on Howell Mountain.
-This is a big wine but is certainly drinkable now; it exhibits the minerality and earthiness that you often find from Howell Mountain fruit with structured tannins on the finish.
+We also tried two of their Cabernet Sauvignons, each one noticeably different from the other.
+One is the 2005 Cabernet Sauvignon from the Cimarrossa Vineyard at about 2100 feet on Howell Mountain.
+This is a big wine but is certainly drinkable now; it exhibits the minerality and earthiness that you often find from Howell Mountain fruit with structured tannins lasting for some time on the finish.

 TOR has a second label called ROCK which are wines solely made from varietals grown in the Rhone Valley in France.
 The name of this label is tribute to the huge amounts of rocks found in certain vineyards in the Rhone Valley as well as found in the nearby vineyards that Tor sources fruit from.
-These wines are mainly Syrah’s and Grenaches.
+These wines are mainly Syrah and Grenache.

-TOR is not open to the public but they do make appearances at a number of select wine tasting events including the very nice Taste of Howell Mountain, held each year, usually in mid June.
-We’ve attended this event several times and tasting their wines is always one of the highlights.
-Visit: www.torwines.com
+For a number of years TOR did not have a space where they could host tastings – rather focused on select distribution and appearances at a number of premium wine events including the Taste of Howell Mountain, held each year, usually in mid June.
+We’ve attended this event several times and tasting some of TOR’s wines is always one of the highlights.